GetDKAN/data-catalog-frontend/README.md

 - Import your .scss files to `src/theme/styles/index.scss`
 - Run `gatsby develop` to preview, then `npm run build` to generate the public files.
 - Edit the cypress.json file to update the `baseUrl` to match your site.

+## To Do

+Update cypress tests to not use ids or classes as identifying elements.
+These can change without warning.